MicrosoftDocs/mixed-reality/mixed-reality-docs/spatial-sound-design.md

 Mixed reality applications often have a greater need for sounds than applications on a 2D screen, due to the lack of a physical interface.
 Sounds should be added when they inform the user or reinforce interactions.

 ### Inform and reinforce
-* For events not initiated by the user, such as asynchronous process completions and incoming messages, the field of view might not contain related visuals.
-Consider adding sounds to inform the user.
+* For events not initiated by the user, such as notifications, consider adding sounds to inform the user that a change occurred.
 * Interactions may have several stages.
 Consider using sounds to reinforce stage transitions.

 See below for examples of interactions, events, and suggested sound characteristics.